initdc/Hello_World/README.md

 Pushing the file to the GitHub is really not easy for me,ORZ.
 Boss is coming,I think I have to close the VMware,tired but happy.

+See,I learn many things from code cademy.The man who built the web is so great.